HeadSmart

-- Brain tumours are the biggest cancer killer of children?
+• Brain tumours are the biggest cancer killer people under 40.

 These shocking facts must change.
-That’s why the Lewis Moody Foundation supports the HeadSmart campaign to raise awareness of the signs and symptoms of brain tumours in children.
+That’s why the Lewis Moody Foundation was one of the first supporters of the HeadSmart campaign that was created to raise awareness of the signs and symptoms of brain tumours in children.

 Early Diagnosis Makes the Difference